 Aren't we all called to be God's love each and every day?
 I have been saddened this week by some hateful posts people have made on Facebook and Twitter.
 I really don't think Jesus wants us to treat each other the way we often do.
 And, history has not modeled for us well how to treat God's people with love and care.

 Now, I have learned that you shouldn't say "no" to God.
 But, at this point in my calling, I do not feel called to pastor or preach.
-But, as I shared that night, I was reminded that I feel called to share God's love and his message of hope and healing.
+But, as I shared that night, I was reminded that I feel called to share God's love and the message of hope and healing.

 Funny enough, I awoke to silence on Monday morning.
 My voice was completely gone - laryngitis had settled in.
 I have had a few days to think about this message and why it is so difficult for us as humans to model the love to one another that Jesus modeled for us.
 And, while, I may not have a voice, I do not feel silenced.
 Because I do not think that I need to shout God's love to share it.
-Sometimes, I need to sit back and soak it up in the silence so I can remember for myself how much He loves me.
+Sometimes, I need to sit back and soak it up in the silence so I can remember for myself how much the Creator loves me.
 Sometimes I need to step out and share it by telling someone about it with a whisper.
 Sometimes I need to put God's love into action by doing something that looks more like shouting.

 No matter what it looks like for me or for you in any season, I just can't shake the feeling that God wants us to really love on each other.
 I mean, really love each other and our differences.
 Not just pretend like we do when we see each other at the local grocery store.
 I had a friend make a post "complaining" about the service she received at her local Kroger on Facebook and within 12 hours there were 47 responses debating and defending the pros and cons of the rivaling local Publix and Kroger grocery chains.
 Why are we so ready to defend our favorite grocery chain but so reluctant to defend God's people?
 We'd rather beat them down and shout how wrong everyone else is.
 Speck, meet plank.